 At least two weeks prior to the conference, the first author should circulate the draft of the poster using the PHACS template to all co-authors, allowing them 1 week to respond with comments.
-Prior to the conference, the final version of the poster must be sent to the appropriate WG(s) and to the phacs@hsph.harvard.edu, which will forward it to the SLC.
+Prior to the conference, the final version of the poster must be sent to the appropriate WG(s) and to phacs@hsph.harvard.edu, which will forward it to the SLC.
 This will be for informational purposes only as no comments or corrections will be solicited at this time from these groups.
-It is strongly encouraged that authors use the PHACS PowerPoint poster templates available.
+It is strongly encouraged that authors use the PHACS PowerPoint poster templates available or at least include the PHACS logo6.
 The first author is generally responsible for all costs associated with the presentation.